oscdoctest/Qi-Docs/docs/Qi_Streams.rst

 represents an ordered series of events or observations for a particular item of interest.

-QiStream management using the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.
+QiStream management using the .NET Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService()`` helper.

 The following table shows the required and optional QiStream fields.
 Fields not listed are reserved for internal Qi use.